aschuerch/Microbial-Genomics-2018/_episodes/08-quality-control.md

 ~~~
 {: .bash}

-We are going to run Trimmomatic on one of our single-end samples.
-We
+We are going to run seqtk on one sample giving it an error rate threshold of 0.01 which indicates the base call accuracy.
+We request that, after trimming, the chances that a base is called incorrectly are only 1 in 10000.
-will use a sliding window of size 4 that will remove bases if their
-phred score is below 20 (like in our example above).
-We will also
-discard any reads that do not have at least 20 bases remaining after
-this trimming step.

 ~~~
 $ seqtk trimfq -q 0.01 ERR026473_1.fastq > ERR026473_1_trim.fastq